SamuelZheng11/Optimal-Task-Scheduling/README.md

 "__-b [Integer representing the boosting value]__"

-Parameter representing what you want the output graph .dot file to be called.
+Parameter representing what you want the output graph .dot file to be called. (see wiki on command lines for general values to use)

 "__-o [Name of the output file]__"